hyperglyph/hyperglyph/README.rst

 how it works
 ------------

-the initial hate.get() gets a json-like serialization of Root. it has callbacks and attributes. these callbacks map to methods, and they can return other resources or json-like data.
+the initial hate.get() gets a serialization of a Root instance. it has callbacks and attributes. these callbacks map to methods at the server, and they can return other resources or json-like data.

 at the server side,  Root, Mailbox are transient.
 For each request the